jlangch/venice/doc/readme/venice-meets-llms.md

 - [x] Cargo module for Qdrant vector DB docker container
 - [x] All Venice documentation resources converted to text data
 - [x] Add a HTTP client with SSE support to Venice
+- [ ] Document the HTTP client in the readme
 - [x] Helper to install all required LangChain4J dependencies
+- [ ] Create a simple OpenAI client
 - [ ] OpenAI console chat example
 - [ ] Chat example with HTMX GUI
 - [ ] Chat example with Venice doc embeddings